NYSHIP Certificate of Insurance

 You can use a Non-Network Pharmacy or pay the full amount for your Prescription at a Network Pharmacy (instead of using your Empire Plan Benefit Card) and fill out a claim for reimbursement.

-In almost all cases, you will not be reimbursed the total amount you paid for the Prescription and your out-of-pocket expense may exceed the usual copayment amount.
+You will not be reimbursed the total amount you paid for the Prescription and your out-of-pocket expenses may exceed the usual copayment amount.
 To reduce your out-of-pocket expenses, use your Empire Plan Benefit Card whenever possible.